-- a.
-An Onset or Offset tag does not appear in a tag group. - b.
-An Onset or Offset tag appears in a nested tag group (not a top-level tag group). - c.
-An Onset or Offset tag is not grouped with exactly one Def tag or Def-expand-group. - d.
-An Onset group has more than one additional tag group. - e.
-An Offset appears with one or more tags or additional tag groups. - f.
-An Offset tag appears before an Onset tag associated with the same definition. - g.
-An Offset tag associated with a given definition appears after a previous Offset tag. without the appearance of an intervening Onset of the same name. - h.
-An Onset tag group with has tags besides the anchor Def or Def-expand-group that are not in a tag group. - i.
-An Onset, Inset or Offset with a given Def or Def-expand-group anchor appears in an event marker with the same time as with another Onset, Inset, or Offset that uses the same anchor. - j.
-An Inset tag is not grouped with a Def or Def-expand of an ongoing Onset. - k.
-An Inset group has more than a single tag group in addition to its defining Def or Def-expand.
+a.
+An Onset or Offset tag does not appear in a tag group.

+b.
+An Onset or Offset tag appears in a nested tag group (not a top-level tag group).

+c.
+An Onset or Offset tag is not grouped with exactly one Def tag or Def-expand-group.

+d.
+An Onset group has more than one additional tag group.

+e.
+An Offset appears with one or more tags or additional tag groups.

+f.
+An Offset tag appears before an Onset tag associated with the same definition.

+g.
+An Offset tag associated with a given definition appears after a previous Offset tag. without the appearance of an intervening Onset of the same name.

+h.
+An Onset tag group with has tags besides the anchor Def or Def-expand-group that are not in a tag group.

+i.
+An Onset or an Offset with a given Def or Def-expand-group anchor appears in the same event marker with another Onset or Offset that uses the same anchor.